Skip to content

 Concerned about wild canids in your yard?

 Coyote and fox sightings in urban areas are increasing.
-More interaction can lead to more questions about why they are here and what they are up to.
 Click below to learn more about the research being conducted here in in Madison, Wisconsin!

 Seen a fox or coyote in Madison?